What is Lean Coffee?

 - sort cards by vote (auto-prioritize)

-- move cards between columns (when the group is ready to start or end discussion.
+- move cards between columns (when the group is ready to start or end the discussion

-- To have an adjustable timer that anyone (or just the facilitator) can control – you may choose a shorter timebox if you are continuing a conversation on topic once or twice
+- To have an adjustable timer that anyone (or just the facilitator) can control – you may choose a shorter timebox if you are continuing a conversation on the topic once or twice

 - To record epiphanies or decisions